devonthesofa/obsidian-note-status/README.md

 - Enable/disable multiple statuses mode
 - Customize frontmatter tag name

+## Performance Recommendations
+If you have a large vault (1000+ notes), consider these settings for optimal performance:

+1. Enable "Exclude unassigned notes from status pane"
+2. Enable "Hide unknown status in file explorer"
+3. Use specific searches rather than browsing all notes
+4. Consider using "Compact view" in the status pane

 ## Commands
 The plugin provides several commands accessible via the Command Palette:
 - `Open status pane` - Opens the status view